DaudIbrahim/dsa-js/docs/doc.md

 **Every single LinkedList is essentially a graph.
 Every single LinkedList is technically a tree.**

+- Understand conceptually and implement with caution (easy to make mistake in implementation)

+- Very Important as `Graphs and Trees` underneath use the very similar pointer mechanism of that of `Linked List`

 ### Singly Linked List

 In a singly linked list, each node contains a data element and a reference (or link) to the next node in the sequence.
 Traversal can only be done in one direction, starting from the head and following the next pointers until reaching the tail.
 It is the simplest and most common type of linked list.